-That’s because Hirsch is a whistleblower.
-Formerly a promising metropolitan officer, now demoted and exiled to a one-cop station in South Australia’s wheatbelt.
-Called a dog by his brother officers.
-Threats; pistol cartridge in the mailbox.
+Hirsch is a whistle-blower.
+Formerly a promising metropolitan officer, now hated and despised.
+Exiled to a one-cop station in South Australia’s wheatbelt.
+Threats.
+Pistol cartridge in the mailbox.

 ‘Exceptional crime fiction.’

 ‘Disher is definitely not to be missed.’

 ‘Not a word is wasted: here the ancient, bare, distinctive landscape of the hardscrabble country bordering Goyder’s Line is conveyed with admirably atmospheric economy.’

 ‘Disher turns out to be a superb chronicler of macho cop culture.'